How long do users stay on your website before clicking away?

 Does that mean that my activity on those sites is making their bounce rates misleading?
 Yes and no.

-And keep in mind that it also varies by industry.
+Keep in mind that it varies by industry.

 That’s why you should know what you’re aiming for.
 It’ll help keep you sane and focused on your goals.